 Many health insurances offer an add on (travel or multi-trip insurance) for a small cost, usually up to 60 days away.
 If you are leaving for more than 60 days or not planning to come home, you might need backpacker insurance.
 First, talk to your health insurance as they sometimes have options available.

 Are you planning to do sports and activities?

 Not all sports are covered by basic travel/backpacker insurance.
-Often, either they do not cover it (so make sure you know what you can or cannot do), cover it partially, or make you pay extra.
-The best thing is to think about it, and if there is any particular activity you are planning to do, make sure you’ve got it (we were planning to kitesurf in Cambodia for example and it took us a while to find an insurance which covered it).
+Often, they don’t cover it (so make sure you know what you can or cannot do), cover it partially, or make you pay extra.
+The best thing is to think about it, and if there is any particular activity you are planning to do, make sure you’ve got it (we were planning to kite-surf in Cambodia for example and it took us a while to find an insurance which covered it).

 We know how annoying it is but: READ THE FINE PRINT

-Many insurances have ridiculous clauses (such as no cover if drunk, on drugs, not wearing your seatbelt, getting an MST, falling from a balcony, getting hurt in a terrorist attack or natural disaster, or “do something stupid” like World Nomads, among others).
-You need to know exactly what you are entitled to: before you leave, but also during and after a claim.
+Many insurances have ridiculous clauses (such as no cover if drunk, on drugs, not wearing your seat belt, getting an MST, falling from a balcony, getting hurt in a terrorist attack or natural disaster, or “do something stupid” like World Nomads, among others).
+When you pick your insurance, you need to know exactly what you are entitled to: before you leave, but also during and after a claim.

 Check what is included and what matters to you (the covers will be different and the excess too)

-If you are bringing valuables you might want a policy that covers them, and if you are leaving far you might want to make sure your flights are covered if you miss them, for example.
+If you are bringing valuables you might want a policy that covers them, and if you are leaving far you might want to make sure your flights are covered if you miss them, and such.

 Better safe than sorry